keeks-mtl/petiole/README.md

 <img src="./static/images/readme/plantpage.png"/>

 - Each specific plant has a page where users can see the information on the plant.
 - Everyone has access to this page through any page that has the specific plant's plant card and is easily navigatable.

 ### Like Plant

 - A user has the ability to use the like feature only when logged in.
 - A user can only like a plant once.
 - When clicked, the plant page reloads and adds a like to the count in the database.
-- The "likes" are used to order the plants on the main plant page.
+- The "likes" are used to order the plants on the main plants page.

 ### Search

 <img src="./static/images/readme/searchplants.png"/>

-- Ability to search for specific plants by either their latin or common name.
+- There is the ability to search for specific plants by either their latin or common name.
-- Also have the ability to search for popular plant characterizations such as:
+- Also there is the ability to search for popular plant characterizations such as:
     - What lighting it requires
     - How much care it requires
     - Whether it is toxic/animal safe